 School of Medicine and UVA Programs

-VPR with co-support by SOM and department: also known as interim support, may be obtained to support a previously-funded project that is not re-funded at competitive renewal.
+VPR with co-support by SOM and department: also known as interim support, this program supports previously-funded projects that are not re-funded at competitive renewal.
 Awards of up to $100,000 are co-supported by the VPR, SOM, and the PI’s Department/Center in a 2:1:1 ratio.
 Before applying, review the VPR program guidelines and application form and the .
 Proposals are due at the Office for Research on March 5, July 5, or November 5.
-Over the past five years, ~65% of proposals to this program were funded; of the requests that received bridge awards, 100% have been re-funded by NIH.
+Over the past five years, ~73% of proposals to this program were funded; of the requests that received bridge awards, 93% have been re-funded by NIH.

 Shared equipment/Equipment Trust Fund

 The Dean’s Office annually solicits requests from faculty for shared equipment.
 Requests for proposals are sent to all faculty in early March and require the continued availability of Commonwealth of Virginia Equipment Trust Fund monies.
-The current solicitation (see Dr. Steven Wasserman.
+The most recent solicitation (see Dr. Steven Wasserman.
 The following equipment has been purchased or co-purchased recently for groups of investigators.
-They are available for use by others, as available.) deadline is March 31, 2015.
+They are available for use by others, as available.) deadline was March 31, 2015.
 Contact:

 Umesh Deshmukh (Medicine): Cellometer automated cell counter